-Annual monitoring conducted by the District shows that the Carmel River steelhead population has recovered somewhat from the remnant levels of the last drought (1987 to 1991) and from past water-supply practices.
-Though overall fish populations have improved since the inception of the Mitigation Program in 1990, there was a period of general decline in the adult run from 2001 to 2011.
+Although the Carmel River steelhead population dramatically improved after the inception of the Mitigation Program in 1990, there was a period of general decline in the adult run from 2001 to 2011.
 Between 1992 and 2001, the spawning population recovered from a handful of fish to levels approaching 900 adults per year as counted at SCD.
 Then the run experienced a six-year downward trend from 804 adults in 2001 to 222 adults in 2007, rebounding somewhat in 2008 to 412 adults.
 However, in 2009 and 2010, the population underwent a dramatic reduction to 95 and 157 adults, respectively.
-In 2011 and 2012, the population rebounded again with 452 and 470 adults passing over SCD, while in 2013 the number dropped again to 249, well below the 1994-2013 average of 421, likely due in part to the dry year.
+Then in 2011 and 2012, the population rebounded again with 452 and 470 adults passing over SCD, while in 2013 the number dropped to 249, well below the 1994-2013 average of 421, likely due in part to the dry year.
 Drought conditions worsened in 2014 and the river failed to connect to the lagoon for the first time since 1990.
 Despite a lack of sea-run adults in 2014, some resident adults did spawn in the upper valley as evidenced by the appearance of fry during summer rescues.
-These adults may have been hold-over fish, resident adults or older juvenile fish reared and released from the SHSRF in the fall of 2013.
+Surpassing the four-year drought of the late 1980s to early 1990s, 2016 was the fifth dry year with low numbers of both adult and juvenile steelhead.

-Previous redd surveys below SCD confirm that the spawning habitat in the lower river has improved considerably over the last 20 years and many adults are now spawning there instead of passing the SCD fish counting station.
+Previous redd surveys below SCD confirm that the spawning habitat in the lower river has improved considerably over the last 20 years and many adults now spawn there instead of the upper watershed.
 In addition, juvenile steelhead rescued by the District from the lower river that survive to adulthood are more likely to return to the lower river to spawn rather than migrate upstream past the SCD.
-In 2011-2012, The District deployed a DIDSON counting station, acquired from CDFW grant funding, in the lower river to help determine whether more adults are in fact spawning downstream of the dam.
-Staff downloaded and reviewed video data from the 2013 season and reported the preliminary results in 2014.
+In 2012, the District deployed the DIDSON counting station, acquired from CDFW grant funding, in the lower river to help determine whether more adults are in fact spawning downstream of the dam.